 On April 13, 2006, a wholly owned subsidiary of Bayer AG, a German corporation, or Bayer, submitted a formal tender offer to the stockholders of Schering to purchase all of the outstanding shares of Schering.
-We are not aware of any effects Bayer's proposed acquisition of Schering would have on our business, and we are uncertain if the proposed acquisition will have any effect on our business, financial condition or results of operations in the future.
+We are not aware if the acquisition will have any effect on our business, financial condition or results of operations in the future.